-Therapists and the team of licensed addiction specialists will facilitate groups geared towards the installation of relapse prevention techniques.
+Therapists and a team of licensed addiction specialists will facilitate groups geared towards installing relapse prevention techniques.
 Patients will be taught healthy coping mechanisms, how to deal with potentially triggering situations, and what steps to take in case they feel their recovery is ever being compromised.

-Role-playing, self-depiction, and dramatization help to take a further look into the participant’s lives.
-Acting out specific events helps clients to relive, address, and heal on a deep and thorough level.
+Role-playing, self-depiction, and dramatization help to take a further look into the participants’ lives.
+Acting out specific events helps clients relive, address, and heal on a deep and thorough level.

 In relapse prevention, meditation and spirituality classes also play a huge role.
 Spirituality classes focus on the part of spiritual connectedness in addiction recovery.
-They promote a connection with a higher power of their understanding through mediation, prayer, and specific holistic methods of healing.
+They promote a connection with a higher power of their understanding through mediation, prayer, and specific holistic healing methods.

 Why is Group Therapy Beneficial